DaveBlooman/davesconfig/README.md

 Included files are altered agnoster theme and ZSH config.

-## Agnoster changes
-To only show one level up working directory.
-No @computer name used
+## You have your own config
+put davey.zsh-theme in /Users/Dave/.oh-my-zsh/themes

 ## ZSH Chages
-Add lots of stuff to path for Android SDK and sandbox
+Add lots of stuff to path for Android SDK and sandbox.
+Copy all contents from remove.zshrc to .zshrc and save.

 ## Font
-Included font for cool symbols
+Included font for cool symbols, install in iterm.

+## Iterm2 profile
+it is com.google file, move it to ~/Library/Preferences

 # How to edit
-Run vim ~/.zshrc
+Run sublime ~/.zshrc